jarofjam/Pulpo/README.md

 * Provides ***delete*** button to delete certain user from DB
 ### Does not allow to update or get a certain user
  ## In addition
-### Three types of Json view are supported but not used
+### Three types of Json view for user entity are supported, but not used
 ### Services are used to separate controllers and DB
  ## A lesson of trickery
 Although the UI does not provide any ability to update or retrieve a specific user, these operations are still available.